DiodeCN/DiodeCN/README.md

-#### Thereofore, communism is a clear path for gender abolition, which will create a society that is not based upon the oppression of women and queer people.
+#### “Thereofore, communism is a clear path for gender abolition, which will create a society that is not based upon the oppression of women and queer people.
 Through a communist revolutionary movement, we must bring an end to the traditional and oppressive division of reproductive labor, also bringing an end to the negative superstructural effects of gender.
-Then gender can wither away, becoming a free-flowing individual identity or completely obsolete.
+Then gender can wither away, becoming a free-flowing individual identity or completely obsolete.”

 ---